PelleLille/hsl-docs/functions.rst

 .. function:: in_network(ip, network)

-  Returns true if ip is in the subnet of network.
+  Returns true if `ip` is in the subnet of `network`.
+Both IPv4 and IPv6 are supported.

-  :param string ip: IP or IPv6 address
+  :param string ip: ip address
   :param string network: address, subnet or range.
   :return: true if ip is in network
   :rtype: boolean